 Requests for rare materials must be made in advance, and all researchers must register online where you will find all guidelines.
 We need to know what you want to see before your arrive.
-You can request items directly from Athena the online catalog and from Digital Collections.
+You can request items directly from our online catalog and from Digital Collections.
 All requests for appointments are confirmed by email.

 The Special Collections Reading Room is intimate with limited space.
 We ask that you request your appointment as early as you can.